ealva-com/eAlvaBrainz/README.md

   artist { LED_ZEPPELIN } and releaseGroup { HOUSES_OF_THE_HOLY }
 }
 ```
-The ReleaseGroupSearch supports all 17 possible query fields and the term DSL support required,
+The ReleaseGroupSearch supports all 17 possible query fields and the term DSL support: required,
 prohibited, regular expressions, ranges, fuzzy search, proximity, and boosting.
 See the MusicBrainz
 docs for details.
 ```kotlin